 Since 2007, Petaluma Bounty has helped to create eight new community gardens around Petaluma, with another new garden in the works.
 The first two community gardens also contain school garden plots and are located at the McKinley and McDowell Elementary Schools.
-You can see some early pictures of these gardens in our blog pages.

 The third community garden is aptly located at La Tercera Park (which means “the Third” in Spanish) on the East side of Petaluma.
 The La Tercera Community Garden was a collaboration between Petaluma Bounty, the City of Petaluma and the“Take Back La Tercera Park” neighborhood group.